exakat/exakat/docs/src/Installation.rst

 Basic requirements :

 * exakat.phar, the main code.
-* Gremlin server : exakat uses this graph database and the Gremlin 3 traversal language.
+* `Gremlin server <http://tinkerpop.apache.org/>`_ : exakat uses this graph database and the Gremlin 3 traversal language.
 Currently, only Gremlin Server is supported, with the tinkergraph and neo4j storage engine.
 Version 3.4.x is the recommended version, while version 3.3.x are still supported.
 Gremlin version 3.2.* are unsupported.
 * Java 8.x.
 Java 9.x/10.x will be supported later.
 Java 7.x was used, but is not actively supported.
-* PHP 7.4 to run.
+* `PHP <https://www.php.net/>`_ 7.4 to run.
 PHP 7.4 is recommended, PHP 7.2 or later are possible.
 This version requires the PHP extensions curl, hash, phar, sqlite3, tokenizer, mbstring and json.

 Optional requirements :

 * PHP 5.2 to 8.0-dev for analysis purposes.
 Those versions only require the ext/tokenizer extension.
 * VCS (Version Control Software), such as Git, SVN, bazaar, Mercurial.
 They all are optional, though git is recommended.
-* Archives, such as zip, tgz, tbz2 may also be opened with optional helpers.
+* Archives, such as zip, tgz, tbz2 may also be opened with optional helpers (See `Installation guide for optional tools`_).

 OS requirements :
-Exakat has beed tested on OSX, Debian and Ubuntu (up to 18.04).
+Exakat has beed tested on OSX, Debian and Ubuntu (up to 20.04).
 Exakat should work on Linux distributions, may be with little work.
 Exakat hasn't been tested on Windows at all.

 For installation, curl or wget, and zip are needed.